LeviPulford/portfolio/index.md

 ---
 # Portfolio

-Below are examples and brief descriptions of my work.
+Below you will find samples of my work.
 Click on the titles to view or download the full sample.

 ---